araujolma/SOAR/README.md

 @TBD: Implement maximum acceleration limitation, staging…

 # MINOR TODO’S
+@araujolma: Create option in plotSol to announce solution and correction
 @araujolma: encapsulate all constants in a dictionary to be passed in function calls.